Lambert-Nguyen/cosmo-management/docs/archive/chat/CHAT_UI_INTEGRATION_SUMMARY.md

 ## ✅ Conclusion

-The chat feature is now **fully integrated** into the AriStay UI with multiple access points.
+The chat feature is now **fully integrated** into the Cosmo UI with multiple access points.
 Users can easily discover and access the chat functionality from:

 - Staff portal navigation
 - Portal navigation menu